These are the 15 best hair colors for blue eyes that are sure to make those baby blues pop.

 Don’t be afraid to add old lady vibes to your look.
 Silver ash hair makes a statement, one that’s particularly fashion forward.
 You won’t regret it.

-Where silver ash is intense and metallic, pewter ash brown is matte shade that’s all inky gray and brown.
+Where silver ash is deep and metallic, pewter ash brown is a matte shade that’s all inky gray and brown.
 The shade almost looks the way your brown hair might after being coated with a layer of dry shampoo, but in a very fashionable way.

 We like this color on very long hair because it’s so surprising.
 Hair lovers may expect silver or brunette locks, but never pewter.

-If you’re in the market for a hair color that’s perfectly on trend, rosy ash brown is the right pick.
-The shade melds blush and peach shades over a dark brown base, creating a look that’s truly one-of-a-kind and mirror-like.
+If you’re in the market for a hair color that’s entirely on trend, rosy ash brown is the right pick.
+The shade melds blush and peach shades over a dark brown base, creating a look that’s one-of-a-kind and mirror-like.

 To get the most out of your hair color, make sure you’ve gone over a full hair care routine with your professional before leaving the salon.
 You’ll want to keep this shade as bright as possible.